 Update your contact information and stay informed.
 It's important that your contact information is up to date so that we can notify you about planned construction, water emergencies, extended water outages, and provide other safety information.
-PWSA encourages all customers to provide updated contact information by going to our website at pgh2o.com and selecting "Update Contact Info" or by calling PWSA Customer Service at 412.255.2423.
+PWSA encourages all customers to provide updated contact information by going to our website at pgh2o.com/pay or by calling PWSA Customer Service at 412.255.2423 (press 5).
 This information ensures that we are able to make direct contact in the event of an emergency.